-Figure 9-1 Examples of how feature catalogue change may impact IC lifecycle
+Figure 9-1.
+Examples of how feature catalogue change may impact Interoperability Catalogue lifecycle

 Several types of changes to supported product specifications may impact the interoperability catalogue in such a way that a new version is needed to maintain full support.
-These include
+These include:

-New feature added to a supported product specification that require a new feature combination to be added to the interoperability catalogue.
+New feature added to a supported product specification that requires a new feature combination to be added to the interoperability catalogue.

-New attribute added to a feature in a supported product specification that require a new attribute combination to be added to the interoperability catalogue.
+New attribute added to a feature in a supported product specification that requires a new attribute combination to be added to the interoperability catalogue.

 New product specification is added to the list of supported product specifications in the interoperability catalogue.
 This could also require new feature and attribute combinations to be added.